ximion/limba/README.md

 and the file /usr/share/applications/foobar.desktop, in case it was installed.

 ### Contributing
-TODO
+Just create a pull request or submit a patch via the issue tracker or email.
-Just drop me a note / pull request.
+The software is subjected to the LGPLv2+ and GPLv2+ licenses.